What Are Pancreatic Neuroendocrine Tumors (NETs)?

-It's natural to feel a little overwhelmed when you get news that you have a disease called pancreatic neuroendocrine tumors (NETs).
-If you're like most folks, it could be the first time you've heard of the condition.
-But if you take a little time now to tackle the topic, it will make it easier to work with your doctor on a plan of action to help you feel better and treat your tumors.
+It's natural to feel a little overwhelmed when you get news that you have a pancreatic neuroendocrine tumor (NET).
+If you're like most folks, it's probably be the first time you've heard of the condition.
+So take a little time now to tackle the topic.
+That will make it easier to work with your doctor on a plan of action to help you feel better and treat your tumor.

 Pancreatic NETs grow in your pancreas, a gland in your belly that has two big jobs.
 It makes juices to digest food, and it makes hormones, which are chemicals that control different actions in your body.
 NETs grow in the cells that make hormones.

 These tumors usually don't grow as fast as the more common kind of pancreatic cancer.
 Treatments can remove them, slow their growth, and make your symptoms better.

 Every situation is different, and how you get treated depends on what type of NET you have.
 There are two kinds: "functional" and "nonfunctional."

 Functional means the tumor makes its own hormones and causes symptoms.
 Nonfunctional tumors don't make hormones.

 Most nonfunctional NETs are cancerous, which means they can spread to other parts of your body.
 You may not have symptoms until your tumors get big or spread.